-Because you stay.
-Because you’re loyal and in love, and will prioritize what matters.
+I stayed.
+Because I’m loyal and in love, and prioritize what matters.

-Because when you asked if I wanted to spend the rest of my days by your side, and we both know what that means, and I give it some thought and said that I did, that means something.
-Everything.
-It should mean everything to both of you.
+Because when you asked if I wanted to spend the rest of my days by your side, and we both know what that means, I gave it some thought and said that I did.
+It meant everything.
+It should mean everything to both of us.
 It should.